-(This post was originally published on April 28th, 2015.
+(This post was last published on December 12, 2017.
 We’ve updated it for accuracy and completeness.)

-And, if you’re ordering from Amazon, you know that the “Fulfilled by Amazon” logo means they will meet your expectations.
-Amazon’s advanced fulfillment system is one of their biggest differentiators and sets the bar high for merchants.
-It’s part of the foundation of their company.
-They have the resources and technology available to provide customers with free and, even within the hour, shipping.
+Amazon’s advanced fulfillment system is one of their biggest differentiators.
+It also sets the bar high for merchants.
+Amazon has the resources and technology to provide customers with free and fast, even within 2-hour, shipping.

-If you’re a smaller merchant, order fulfillment can be a painful process–it can be tough to meet the expectations set by Amazon.
-Many merchants rely on a 3rd party fulfillment provider to help manage online orders and save them money.
+If you’re a smaller merchant though, order fulfillment is a painful process.
+It’s tough to meet the expectations set by Amazon for your customers.
+Many merchants then rely on third- party fulfillment providers to manage their fulfillment processes and protect their bottom line.

-Fulfillment by Amazon (FBA) is a popular 3rd party fulfillment service, but it’s not for everyone.
-This post helps you compare some of the top FBA alternatives for merchants.
+While Fulfillment by Amazon (FBA) is a popular third-party fulfillment service, it’s not for everyone.
+This post helps you compare top alternatives to FBA.

 As your business grows, you should consider whether you need to outsource your fulfillment.
-Doing so can save you time and money.
-It also lets you offer more competitive delivery options.
+By doing so, you can save time and money, while offering more competitive delivery options.
 Learn more about why 3PLs are important to retailers.

 If your goal is to meet the order fulfillment expectations set by Amazon, why not consider using Amazon?
 Fulfillment by Amazon (FBA) allows merchants to utilize Amazon’s advanced fulfillment network, without necessarily selling on Amazon.